ChameleonCloud/docs/source/technical/discovery/hardware_catalog.rst

-You can filter for specific node features by selecting the checkboxes that match your filter criteria in the menu at the bottom or by clicking on a node type such as *compute_gigaio* or *gpu_a100_pcie*.
+You can filter for specific node features by selecting the checkboxes that match your filter criteria in the menu at the bottom or by clicking on a node type such as *compute_gigaio* (see :doc:`../baremetal/composable_hardware`) or *gpu_a100_pcie*.
 The numbers printed next to the node types indicate the total number of nodes that we have in our capacity.

 .. figure:: resourcebrowser.png
    :alt: Chameleon Resource Browser